Whenever I tell people that I can train them in mind mapping, I get to see strange faces or get awkward silence.

 TIP: Make sure that when you create a map on paper, you write and draw them in a special notebook.
 This way you have all your maps together.

 A digital or computer map is an electronic map.
-You create it on your computer, phone or tablet.
-The beauty of a digital map is that you can create it really fast (when the device is powered on of course).
-Another benefit is that you don’t have to bother thinking about branches, how big the map is, how to add information, colours and using images.
+You create it on your computer, phone, or tablet.
+The beauty of mapping software is that you can use it to create maps really fast (when the device is powered on of course).
+Another benefit is that you don’t have to bother thinking about branches, how big the map is, how to add information, colors and how to use images.

-In short… digital maps are really simple to use and you can create and edit them quickly.
+In short… mind mapping makes it really simple to use, create, and edit maps quickly.
 Sounds great… right?
 Well, the digital map is also less personal.
-You type words or add images (from google.com/, flickr)… but this is not your hand writing and they are not your images.
+You type words or add images (from google.com/, Flickr)… but this is not your handwriting and they are not your images.

 Especially with the images, many people are actually wasting lots of time on this process.
 They start out really great.
-They add information and organize it… but then they start thinking about colours and great looking pictures.
+They add information and organize it… but then they start thinking about colors and great-looking pictures.

-What often happens with people who mind map on their computer is this.
-They create maps and hardly use images and colours.
+What often happens with people who use mind mapping software is this.
+They create maps and hardly use images and colors.
 Don’t get me wrong.
 While this may not be the way traditional mind mapping was described, it can work perfectly.
 Often people just want to have clarity in their thinking or summarize many sources of information.
 Images are not really needed then (most of the time).
-Many people don’t even change the default settings for colours and mapping direction anyway… so their digital maps are pretty boring…
+Many people don’t even change the default settings for colors and mapping direction anyway… so their digital maps are pretty boring…

-The amazing thing about digital mind mapping is that you can update the map really fast.
+The amazing thing about mind mapping software is that you can update the map really fast.
 You can drag and drop branches around the map.
-You can save it, copy it and share it with others.
+You can save it, copy it, and share it with others.

-Here are a few additional tips for digital mind mapping:
+Here are a few additional tips for using mind mapping software:

-TIP: When you create mind maps on your phone or tablet, I recommend you don’t do this that often.
-The reason why I advice you this last thing is because typing on a tablet or phone is not that great.
+TIP: I recommend you to not create maps on your phone or tablet that often.
+The reason why I advise you this is because typing on a tablet or phone is not that great.
 When you have an external keyboard, I would say, go ahead!
 If not… don’t do that yet.
 Create maps on your computer and USE them on your phone or tablet.
 It just takes too much time to input information.
 This will stop the creative process and probably might annoy you as well.

 My preferred method for doing this ‘on the move’ mind mapping is this: I create a map on my laptop or desktop computer.
 Then I share it with myself via Dropbox or Google Drive.
 I open the map on the go, and I only update the things which are important.
 Save it again, and I work on the map more when I use my laptop or desktop.

-Here is an overview of mind mapping tools for different systems.
-It also shows you how to make full use of mind mapping on your computer using my own personal system.
+I also have a more extensive list of mind mapping tools for different systems.
+It also shows you how to make full use of mind mapping on your computer using your own personal system.